dmd-program/dmd-100/projects/ritual/develop_prototype.md

 1. Create the prototype using the prototyping instructions
 2. Submit a Public Share Link to your submission in the Studio
-3. Create either a video of you using the app and walking through it's use, or create a presentation with PPT or Google Docs with
+3. Write a design document according to the document requirements and upload to the Studio